Scholarly Networks Security Initiative (SNSI): working together to combat the threat of cybercrime

 About SNSI

-SNSI brings together publishers and institutions to solve cyber-challenges threatening the integrity of the scientific record, scholarly systems and the safety of personal data.
+SNSI brings together publishers and institutions to solve cyber-challenges threatening the integrity of the scientific record, scholarly systems and the safety of institutional and personal data.
 Members include large and small publishers, learned societies and university presses and others involved in scholarly communications.

 Learn More